 Round 3-4 Turn - WR Randall Cobb / RB Carlos Hyde

 This was an interesting decision.
-Draft Analyzer wanted me to take either Aaron Rodgers or Russell Wilson, but quarterback is so deep that I refuse to commit a pick to one here.
+Draft Hero wanted me to take either Aaron Rodgers or Russell Wilson, but quarterback is so deep that I refuse to commit a pick to one here.
 The next suggestion was RB Ryan Mathews, but his ADP was 23 spots below this position in the draft.
 I chose to risk Mathews being there next time around and opt for the #4 suggestion - Randall Cobb.
 How quickly many forget Cobb was the #6 WR in standard leagues in 2014 with a healthy Jordy Nelson.
 There’s no way he will struggle again like he did in 2015 (right?).

 Hyde is not a player I would pick in a PPR league, but this is a standard league.
 Volume means everything to running backs in fantasy, and Chip Kelly provides more of it that any head coach.
 4for4 Associate Editor TJ Hernandez studied what Kelly means for fantasy in 2016, and provided a great rebuttal to Hyde detractors who say he won’t catch passes.
 First off all, this draft exercise is for a standard league.
 We don’t care about receptions for running backs nearly as much.
 Secondly, Darren Sproles nearly doubled LeSean McCoy in targets in 2014, but Shady still had 340 touches.
 You can take that amount of touches to the bank any day in standard leagues.

 Continue reading for round-by-round analysis and the players drafted to overcome Bell's suspension.

 - Expert Draft Picks w/DraftHero